-ATH 101 Theology & Practice of Fivefold Ministry (2 credits)
+ATH 101 Theology & Practice of Fivefold Ministry (3 credits)

 An introduction to the Biblical foundations of the fivefold ministry.
 This course will analyze the differences between the office of apostle, prophet, evangelist, pastor, and teacher as well as a team ministry approach allowing for coordination among all church ministries.
-The function of each of the fivefold ministry is to be explored in detail as well as the purpose and practicality of a fivefold ministry approach to leadership will be explored.
+The function of each of the fivefold ministries is to be explored in detail as well as the purpose and practicality of a fivefold ministry approach to leadership will be explored.

-This course is concurrent with PTM111 Theology & Practice of Fivefold Ministry: Practicum.
+Formerly, this course is a connected practicum with PTM111 Theology & Practice of Fivefold Ministry.

-ATH 103 Theology & Practice of Evangelism (2 credits)
+ATH 103 Theology & Practice of Evangelism (3 credits)